ephraimduncan/dephraiim.github.io/_posts/2020-06-18-what-you-should-know-before-you-start-programming.md

 comments: True
 ---

-# Things You Should Know When You Start Programming

 Programming is fun and easy but a number of people who start learning (self-taught) start with full confidence and energy but after two, three weeks, even months, they quit.
 Some say it is difficult, others say it's plenty.
 Some say I don't understand and a whole lot of other things.
 Well, I couldn't agree more.
 Programming is difficult at times and it can be a bit of a mess, but everyone went through that.
 We all had difficulties at times, we all got stuck at one point but here we are, at least, we can call ourselves developers.